Skip to content

 Quick verdict

-Choose Grammarly if you need anyone who writes professionally.
-Choose Loom if you prioritize remote teams, customer success, product demos, async updates.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
+Choose Loom if your daily work is mostly async video messaging with AI summaries and chapters.
 Grammarly scores higher in user reviews (4.6 vs 4.5).
 Both offer free tiers — try each before committing.

 Grammarly